zontasticality/ar-ontology/data/Start.md

  - `cites` - should be used to link to `source` nodes, to cite that source.

 If you're curious about the source code of this repository, check out the following link: https://github.com/zontasticality/ar-ontology

+## AI Disclosure

+`Gemini 2.5 Pro 03-25` and `Gemini 2.5 Pro 05-06` was used for summarization of sources for the reader's convenience and can be found in the source nodes.
+Models were also used as a writing aid due to the sheer amount of content required to create a comprehensive ontology.
+All AI output was used for drafting purposes only and rewritten.